topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 # Web Stack Implementation (LEMP Stack)
 In Project 1, Webstack Implementation (LAMP Stack) uisng AWS was considered.
 Link to project 1 : https://github.com/topyo/Webstack-Implementation.
 In Project 2, we will be considering the LEMP Stack Implentation using AWS.
-This project follows similar concepts as Project 1.
+This project follows similar concept as Project 1.

 ## What is a LEMP?
 LEMP is a deviation of the ubiquitary LAMP stack used for developing and deploying web applications.Generally, LAMP consists of Linux, Apache, MySQL, and PHP.
 Due to its flexibility, the components can easily be switched.
 With LEMP, Apache is replaced with the lightweight yet powerful Nginx.